Agathe48/robot_mission_3/README.md

 The `update_positions_around_agent` method is used in the `update` method to update `left`, `right`, `up` and `down` boolean values of the agent's knowledge.

-The `update_knowledge_with_action` method is used in the `update` method to update the knowledge of the agent given the action it has performed on the previous step.
-For instance, if the agent has transformed a waste, `transformed_waste` will be set to the transformed created waste contained the `percepts` returned by the model.
+The `update_knowledge_with_action` method is used in the `update` method to update the knowledge of the agent given the action it has performed in the previous step.
+For instance, if the agent has transformed a waste, `transformed_waste` will be set to the transformed created waste containing the `percepts` returned by the model.

 #### The GreenAgent